 We need to bring awareness to the stories of our Black girls who have been mistreated, are missing, and who have been murdered because they matter.
 Their lives matter.
 They are real people, not just sensationalized news bulletins.
 Let’s keep their stories alive.

 I launched this site as a passion project without knowing how long it would endure.
 I don’t have a team of writers.
-I didn’t hire anyone to help with the website.
+I didn’t bring in anyone to build the site.
 I don’t bring in an income from keeping Our Black Girls moving forward with each year.
 It is an investment—personally, professionally, emotionally, mentally, and financially—that requires sacrifices, but is well worth it.
 I’m grateful that you’re here and I hope the stories of these girls and women touch your heart as they have mine.

 Just like many of you, I work a full-time job that occupies much of my time.
 I try my best to advertise on social media platforms, but I’m constantly rejected and told that missing Black women is a “political issue” that goes against their policies.
 This is a grassroots website that is birthed out of a heartfelt desire to make sure that these women, who are underrepresented, aren’t forgotten.
 We have to look out for one another, and this is my way of making sure my sisters’ voices are heard.
 I sincerely appreciate you for taking the time to visit OBG.

 Tori Moses May Have Been Traveling When She Disappeared In 2020

 Debra Kay Stewart, 19, Went Missing From Austin In The Spring Of 1976

 Paige Lawrence May Have Fallen Victim To Serial Killer In 1986

 Sharon Nugent, 27, Murdered By BF & Left In A Dumpster In 2007

 Cook County Jane Doe 2016 Found Skeletonized In “Unsecure Home”